Razmatovski/codex-testing/README.md

 python run.py
 ```

+Once the server is running you can open the calculator widget directly at
+`http://localhost:5000/calculator/`.
+A link to this page is also available in
+the admin navigation bar.

 ## Building the widget

 The static widget lives in the `calculator_widget` directory.
 To use it as is,